Submitted: 7 October 2019; Revised: 14 October 2019; Accepted: 15 October 2019; Published online first: 25 October 2019

 3. Cherny N, Sullivan R, Torode J, Saar M, Eniu A. ESMO European Consortium Study on the availability, out-of-pocket costs and accessibility of antineoplastic medicines in Europe.
 Ann Oncol.
 2016;27(8):1423-43.

-Author for correspondence: Zorana Maravic, BSc, MBA, Digestive Cancers Europe (DiCE), 30 Terrestlaan, BE-3090 Overijse, Belgium
+Author: Zorana Maravic, BSc, MBA, Digestive Cancers Europe (DiCE), 30 Terrestlaan, BE-3090 Overijse, Belgium

 Disclosure of Conflict of Interest Statement is available upon request.